jl-wynen/Workshops/DMSC-scicat-2023-03/setup.md

     IdentityFile <private-key-file>
 ```

-`IdentityFile` should not be needed if the agent is set up correctly but the rest is important.
+`IdentityFile` is optional in case your agent is not set up correctly.
+But the rest is important.

 You may choose a different host name.
 You'll just have to use that in the tutorial
 notebook instead of the default `login.esss.dk`.